delphython/quiz-bot/README.md

 # Telegram and VK Quiz Bot

-Telegram and VK Quiz Bot is the bot that check the knowledge of the events of the past years.
+Telegram and VK Quiz Bot is the bot that checks the knowledge of the events of the past years.

 ## Prerequisites